ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/retrieve.rst

 - ``signatures``
 - ``threats``

-For example, the query below will retrieve a list of all incidents in the default owner:
+For example, the query below will retrieve a list of all Incidents in the default owner:

 .. code::